MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 project: series
 ```

-TODO: new sentence here Reason being if one entry can't be a movie and a series at the same time and these tags are used only for this `project`.
+This reasoning applies if these tags are exclusive (they can't occur at the same entry) and only this `project` uses them.

 </li>